stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### BIOS configuration

-There are few changes in BIOS is vital to make macOS happy and bootable on RBA.
-Undervolting and Overclocking will explained in dedicated chapter.
+There are a few changes in the BIOS that are vital to make macOS happy and bootable on RBA.
+Undervolting and Overclocking are explained in the following chapter.

 * Reboot computer.
 * Repeatedly press ``DEL`` key to enter BIOS configuration menu.